mindspore-ai/docs/docs/devtoolkit/docs/source_en/api_scanning.md

 ## Usage Steps

-### Document-level Operator Scanning
+### Document-level API Scanning

-1. Right click anywhere in the current file to open the menu, and click "operator scan" at the top of the menu.
+1. Right click anywhere in the current file to open the menu, and click "API scan" at the top of the menu.

    ![img](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/r2.0/docs/devtoolkit/docs/source_zh_cn/images/clip_image100.jpg)